linode/docs/docs/security/firewalls/control-network-traffic-with-iptables.md

 ### Basic iptables Parameters and Syntax

-Before we begin creating rules, let's discuss how to format iptables syntax.
+Before we begin creating rules, let's review iptables rule syntax.

-For example, the following command adds a rule to the beginning of the chain and it will drop all packets from the address 198.51.100.0 received from anywhere:
+For example, the following command adds a rule to the beginning of the chain that will drop all packets from the address `198.51.100.0`:

     iptables -I INPUT -s 198.51.100.0 -j DROP